The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 Article 5: Summary of Study Progress, Monitoring and Summary Reports

-TCPS2 (2014) Article 6.14 requires that "annual renewals must have at minimum, an annual report with sufficient details to enable the REB to make an informed judgment about the continued ethical acceptability of the research."
-Given this, the summary of progress to date (Question 5 in RISe Annual Renewal Application) should include information on whether subjects are still participating in the research study, especially, when in the case of clinical trials, the trial is closed to enrolment.
+TCPS2 Article 6.14 requires that "annual renewals must have at minimum, an annual report with sufficient details to enable the REB to make an informed judgment about the continued ethical acceptability of the research."
+Given this, the summary of progress to date (Question 5.1 in RISe Annual Renewal Application) should include information on study timeline progress, whether subjects are still participating in the research study, especially, when in the case of clinical trials, the trial is closed to enrolment.
 Remarks about the ability to recruit subjects are also appropriate.
 Any monitoring that has been done since the last review should be detailed, together with a summary of the results and any specific steps that the Investigator will take in the next review period to ensure that there is on-going ethical conduct of the study.

 For Clinical trials: Please note that if you are conducting a clinical trial, a sponsor's summary report containing up-to-date information about the safety of participants is required.
 If a report is not being attached, please explain why and whether or not any monitoring or interim analyses of this study took place.
 If so, indicate by whom and summarize the results.